-- ^{12.1.} The Howard Academy Trust expect all staff to treat information they receive about a children and young people in a discreet and confidential manner.
-Confidential information should never be used casually in conversation or shared with any person other than a 'need to know basis'. - ^{12.2.} All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies The Howard Academy Trust recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2023. - ^{12.3.} The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
+- ^{15.1.} Temple Mill Primary School expect all staff to treat information they receive about a children and young people in a discreet and confidential manner.
+Confidential information should never be used casually in conversation or shared with any person other than a 'need to know basis'. - ^{15.2.} All members of staff must be aware that whilst they have duties to keep information confidential, they also have a professional responsibility to be proactive and share information as early as possible, to help identify, assess and respond to risks or concerns about safety and welfare.
+This will only involve those who need to be involved, such as the DSL and Medway Children's Services. - ^{15.3.} KCSIE, the Information Commissioner's Office (ICO), DfE Data Protection in schools guidance and DfE 'Information sharing advice for safeguarding practitioners guidance provides further details regarding information sharing principles and expectations. - ^{15.4.} Thames Vieew Primary School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2024. - ^{15.5.} The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
 As a school we adhere to data protection, yet we do not allow this to stand in our way in the need to promote the welfare and protect the safety of our children in our care.
-DfE 'Information sharing advice for safeguarding practitioners' (2018) provides further detail - ^{12.4.} The Howard Academy Trust has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with all matters relating to confidentiality and information sharing requirements.
-The Trust DPO can be contacted by emailing dpo@thatrust.org.uk - ^{12.5.} All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+DfE 'Information sharing advice for safeguarding practitioners' (2018) provides further detail - ^{15.6.} Temple Mill Primary School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with all matters relating to confidentiality and information sharing requirements.
+The Trust DPO can be contacted by emailing dpo@thatrust.org.uk - ^{15.7.} All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
 In accordance with statuary requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral and subsequent investigation by the appropriate authorities.

-13. Complaints
+16. Complaints

-- ^{13.1.} The Howard Academy Trust has a complaints procedure this can also be found on each academy/Trust website.
-As a Trust we encourage children and families to raise with us complaints, concerns or comments and have a robust internal investigation process. - ^{13.2.} Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk

-- ^{13.3.} Safeguarding concerns should be raised with school immediately.
+- ^{16.1.} The Howard Academy Trust has a complaints procedure this can also be found on each academy/Trust website.
+As a Trust we encourage children and families to raise with us complaints, concerns or comments and have a robust internal investigation process. - ^{16.2.} Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - ^{16.3.} Safeguarding concerns should be raised with school immediately.
 If a concern or a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
-All visitors are given a safeguarding leaflet that outlines how to share concerns and code of conduct expected by visitors/contractors. - ^{13.4.} All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+All visitors are given a safeguarding leaflet that outlines how to share concerns and code of conduct expected by visitors/contractors. - ^{16.4.} All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.

-14. Staff Induction, Awareness and Training
+17. Staff Induction, Awareness and Training